 Geston turned him down, but fate prevailed because they ran into each other again and ended up dancing all night.
 Bridges immediately fell in love and Geston moved back to Los Angeles with him after filming wrapped.
 They were really young, Bridges just 24 and Geston 20, but when you know, you know.

 Bridges told Good Housekeeping it took him two years to get with the program, lose the cold feet and fear of marriage and just propose to the love of his life.

 "Mostly the issue was losing my freedom.
 After two years of ambivalence, I finally got up the courage to ask Sue to marry me, with the secret assurance in mind that I could always get a divorce.
 Thank God I finally got with the program.
 It's true, you close one door, but the door you open is a long hallway lined with more incredible doors -- like children, grandchildren, deeper intimacy with your wife, and so many other things that would not be available to you without marriage.
 Frightening as it was for me, there was also the sense of deeply opening my heart."

 Read More: The 22 Most Iconic Movies Filmed in Texas

-Their relationship prevailed over the years, despite the fact that many relationships in Hollywood fail.
+Their relationship prevailed over the years, despite the fact that many relationships between Hollywood celebs fail.
+The couple has also faced hard times, like Bridges' battle with Lymphoma, which he announced in October.
 For Bridges, he wasn't interested in cheating or divorce.
 He told Reddit that the hardest part is just schedules associated with filming.

 "The toughest thing about making movies is being apart from your family.
 One of the things I try my best to do is call my wife every day, to keep up to speed with what's going on in her life.
 And tell her what's going on with mine.
 Often when you're apart from your loved one like that for so long, your connection kind of atrophies unless you keep engaged, even if it's small everyday kind of stuff."